bitcoinops/bitcoinops.github.io/_includes/articles/wizardsardine-miniscript.md

 These questions would have been a show stopper if it was not for miniscript.
-Two guys in a garage are not going to write a software that [creates some script on the fly, hope for the best][rekt lost funds] and on top of that call it a security enhancing Bitcoin wallet.
+Two guys in a garage are not going to write a software that [creates some script on the fly, hope for the best][rekt lost funds] and on top of that call it a security-enhancing Bitcoin wallet.
 We wanted to start a company around the development of Revault, but we wouldn't get funding without providing some reasonable assurance to an investor we could bring a safe product to market.
 And we wouldn't be able to solve all these engineering problems without funding.

-[Enters miniscript][sipa miniscript], "a language for writing (a subset of) Bitcoin Scripts in a structured way, enabling analysis, composition, generic signing and more. [...]
+[Enter miniscript][sipa miniscript], "a language for writing (a subset of) Bitcoin Scripts in a structured way, enabling analysis, composition, generic signing and more. [...]
 It has a structure that allows composition.
 It is very easy to statically analyze for various properties (spending conditions,